CENDARI/PINEAPPLE/README.md

 ### Known Issues

-Pineapple uses the textual name of resources and/or access points (people, places, events) in URL path sections.
+ - Pineapple uses the textual name of resources and/or access points (people, places, events) in URL path sections.
 When these contain a period (.) the PHP development server will erroneously respond with a 404.
 However, the Apache production environment will work with no problems.
+ - When APP_DEBUG is set to true (e.g. during development), the custom 404 handler for the `ResourceNotFoundException` will not get invoked.